onyeka-hub/Project-6/Project6.md

 But we want the webserver to serve the wordpress page with only the public ip on the browser.

-To this, we have to edit the  apache http server configuration file **httpd.conf** located at **/etc/httpd/conf** this contains the configuration directives that gives the server its instructions.
+To this, we have to edit the  apache http server configuration file **httpd.conf** located at **/etc/httpd/conf**.
+This contains the configuration directives that gives the server its instructions.

 This contains the document root which is the directory out of which you will server your documents.